HannaMussa/zanzibartours/testing.md

 ## Code Validation

-To ensure code quality and identify major issues, each page undergoes validation.
+To ensure code quality and identify major issues, each page is validated.

 The tables below detail the validation process, including the specific errors detected, corresponding screenshots from the validator, the necessary corrections, and the implemented code amendments.

 ### HTML

 <details>
-<summary>Click to view Index.html responsiveness testing results </summary>
+<summary>Click here to view Index.html responsiveness testing results </summary>

 HTML was validated using [The W3C Markup Validation Service](https://validator.w3.org/).